ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The descriptive text of the load balancer monitor.

 --timeout
-:   The timeout (in seconds) before marking the health check as failed.
+:   The timeout (in seconds) before the health check is marked as failed.
 Valid values: `1-10`.

 --retries
-:   The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
+:   The number of retries to attempt when a timeout occurs before the origin is marked as unhealthy.
 Valid values: `0-3`.

 --interval
 :   The interval between each health check.
 Valid values: `60-3600`.

 --port
-:   The port number the health check connects to.
+:   The port number that the health check connects to.

 --expected-codes
 :   The expected HTTP response code or code range of the health check.
-Valid values: `200`, `201`, `202`, `203`, `204`, `205`, `206`, `207`, `208`, `226`, `2xx`
+Valid values: `200`, `201`, `202`, `203`, `204`, `205`, `206`, `207`, `208`, `226`, `2xx`.

 --expected-body
-:   A case-insensitive sub-string to look for in the response body.
+:   A case-insensitive substring to look for in the response body.

 --method
-:   The method to use for the health check applicable to HTTP/HTTPS based checks.
+:   The method to use for the health check that is applicable to HTTP/HTTPS-based checks.
 Valid values: `GET`, `HEAD`.

 --path
 :   The endpoint path to health check against.